 (6) In this section —

-“taxes” means land tax, or any penalties, interest or other amount payable in connection with land tax under a land tax Act.
+taxes means land tax, or any penalties, interest or other amount payable in connection with land tax under a land tax Act.

 9A.
 Notice of errors or omissions

 (1) A person identified as being liable to pay land tax by a land tax assessment notice must notify the Commissioner of any material error or omission in the notice, that is relevant to the assessment, in relation to —